Sciguy324/CrystalViewerDocs/crystal-viewer/docs/Advanced Use/Saving Potential Coefficients/index.md

 # Saving Potential Coefficients

-The [simulations](../../Simulations/) offered by this generally require a potential coefficients to properly define interactions between atoms.
+The [simulations](../../Simulations/) offered by this program generally require potential coefficients to properly define interactions between atoms.
 These are set from the "Generate Simulation" dialog:

 ![Image of dialog](dialog.png)